csharpfritz/Fritz.LiveStream/README.md

 Jeff has been working on the following projects on stream:

+* [Fritz.StreamTools](https://github.com/csharpfritz/Fritz.StreamTools) - (Formerly called RunDown) An ASP.NET Core project that will manage show information for streamers and provide easy browser-based plugins for your video content.
+* [Fritz.CoreWiki](https://github.com/csharpfritz/CoreWiki) - An ASP.NET Core based content management system that has been built from scratch as a learner's project on stream.

+## Former Projects

 * [Fritz.ConfigurationBuilders](https://github.com/csharpfritz/Fritz.ConfigurationBuilders) - A collection of ConfigurationBuilders for .NET 4.7.1 and later that support loading application configuration from other sources include INI, YML, and RSS
 * [Fritz.EpicBuildMusic](https://github.com/csharpfritz/Fritz.EpicBuildMusic) - A Visual Studio extension that is designed to make working in Visual Studio a little more fun.
-* [Fritz.StreamTools](https://github.com/csharpfritz/Fritz.StreamTools) - (Formerly called RunDown) An ASP.NET Core project that will manage show information for streamers and provide easy browser-based plugins for your video content.

 ## Guests